School Facilities Funding & Policy Updates in the 2019 Interim

 On October 11, 2018 MABE hosted a meeting of school facility planners to provide a forum for their discussion on the proposed draft regulations, originally distributed on Sept.
 5, 2018, governing the Public School Construction Program and to implement the 21st Century School Facilities Act of 2018.
 The outcome of the meeting was the agreement to develop a set of comments on the proposed regulations, but also to identify several major concerns relating more broadly to communication and the policy-making process.
 MABE greatly appreciates that this is a time of momentous change as the State shifts from a decades-old process of IAC and Board of Public Works governance, to the newly restructured IAC.
 The following comments were submitted on Oct.
 30, 2018.
 The regulations were scheduled for action on Nov.
 15, but consideration was postponed.

-Knott Commission Bill – The 21st Century School Facilities Act
+Knott Commission Bill – The 21st Century School Facilities Act of 2018

 House Bill 1783 was passed through a gubernatorial veto override on March 5th, 2018.